 09 May Brain and the Mind

 In a world where we want to physically see it to believe it, skepticism may be running high.
-Many times, meditation and spirituality are pushed aside as “new-age” fads that may not be completely objective.
-Research, however, speaks differently!
-The growing body of research highlights that the brain changes through regular meditation practice.
+Many a times, meditation and spirituality are pushed aside as “new-age” fads that may not be completely objective.
+Research however, speaks differently!
+The growing body of research highlights a few of the brain that are changed through regular meditation practice.

-Moreover, increased gray matter was found in these parts of the brain:
+Moreover, increased grey matter was found in these parts of the brain:

-- Prefrontal Cortex: Increased gray matter density was also found in areas of the prefrontal lobe, which are primarily responsible for executive functioning such as planning, problem-solving, and emotion regulation.
+- Prefrontal Cortex: Increased grey matter density was also found in areas of the prefrontal lobe, which are primarily responsible for executive functioning such as planning, problem solving, and emotion regulation.

 The impact that mindfulness exerts on our brain is borne from routine: a slow, steady, and consistent reckoning of our realities, and the ability to take a step back, become more aware, more accepting, less judgmental, and less reactive.
 Just as playing the piano over and over again over time strengthens and supports brain networks involved with playing music, mindfulness over time can make the brain, and thus, us, more efficient regulators, with a penchant for pausing to respond to our worlds instead of mindlessly reacting.